 #1.)
 Liability insurance

-Liability insurance comes in several flavours.
+Liability insurance comes in several types and flavours.
 General liability insurance is the standard product used for any incidents that may require protection against lawsuits and judgments requiring an appeal.

 Examples include libel or property damage.
 Professional liability insurance is another option that should be considered.
 This policy covers businesses against professional errors and negligence.